-The hacienda has 17 beautifully decorated bedrooms (4 Standard, 4 Junior Suites and 9 Deluxe), all with their own fire place; beautiful gardens along with cosy living and reading rooms offer a peaceful atmosphere.
+The hacienda has 17 beautifully decorated bedrooms (4 Standard, 4 Junior Suites and 9 Deluxe), all with their own fire place.
+The cosy living and reading rooms, as well as teh beautiful gardens, add to the peaceful atmosphere.
 Delicious home Ecuadorian cuisine is prepared with organic vegetables, trout and dairy products produced on the Hacienda.

 9th February 2017